srl-labs/containerlab/docs/manual/nodes.md

 ### startup-config
 For some kinds it's possible to pass a path to a config file that a node will use on start instead of a bare config.
 Check documentation for a specific kind to see if `startup-config` element is supported.

+### reset-startup-config
+By default, changes made to the initial `startup-config` will be preserved, unless `reset-startup-config` is explicitly set to `true`

 ### binds
 In order to expose host files to the containerized nodes a user can leverage the bind mount capability.